 Why Should I Care?

 Although they are small, vias can significantly impact performance.
 This first became apparent when ¼ wavelength stubs crept into systems.
-A via stub left in a ¼ in. thick backplane can completely remove a 12 Gbps signal, per the approximation 3/12 (yes, just use 3/Gbps and get inches, see [3, slide 5]).
-While stubs can be disastrous, via impedance mismatch is also increasingly problematic as data rates increase.
+A via stub left in a ¼ in. thick backplane can completely remove a 12 Gbps signal, per the approximation 3/12 (yes, just use 3 divided by Gbps and get inches).3 While stubs can be disastrous, via impedance mismatch is also increasingly problematic as data rates increase.
 But how can we better understand the impedance of vias?

 Enter Via Modeling